London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Walking Tours

 Fancy a walking tour?
 London has many options for walking tours.
-I can highly recommend the walks hosted by GuruWalks.
+I highly recommend the walks hosted by GuruWalks.
 Here are some options:

-More posts about London:
+Here are some posts about sightseeing in London:

 […] London in Two and a Bit Days for the Artsy Traveler […]